gyu-heo/weekend_learn/README.md

 </details>

+## **How to Use**
+For some reason, this repository is mostly written in markdown and python test scripts.
+For markdown, I simply suggest:

+1. Clone the repository.
+2. Open the markdown file in your favorite markdown viewer (I use VSCode, shamelessly).
+    - For VSCode, "Ctrl+Shift+v" in markdown file will open the markdown preview.
+Preview will automatically render all the HTML and LaTex code of the markdown file.

+I may find a better way to present these notes in the future.
+For now, this is messy but works for me.

 ## **What is this?**
 This is my personal scratchpad for playing with fundamental concepts across various topics.
 A dense mind needs a tangible place to write, code, and experiment with ideas—so here we are.